insujeon/IB-GAN/README.md

 For more details on the parameter settings for other datasets, please refer to the Technical appendix.

-* dSprite dataset for Kim's disentanglement score evaluation : Evauation file is currently lost.. (will be update later)
+* dSprite dataset for Kim's disentanglement score evaluation : Evauation file is currently not available. (will be update soon)

-The evaulation process and code is same as cdsprite experiment
+The evaulation process and code is same as cdsprite experiment.

 ## Reproducing Color-dSprite expreiemnt